My Dog Sighs: Inside

 Starting in late 2019, My Dog Sighs began transforming the interior of the former Kimbells nightclub and casino in Southsea into an exhibition "Inside".
 Originally planned to take a few months, this project became a process working in secret through the COVID-19 pandemic and marked his first foray into sculpture.
-The effort to bring the exhibition to fruition was difficult and isolating, with My Dog Signs saying "It nearly physically and mentally broke me.
+The effort to bring the exhibition to fruition was difficult and isolating, with My Dog Sighs saying "It nearly physically and mentally broke me.
 It was amazing, but it was definitely biting off more than I could chew."
 The exhibition opened in July 2021 for two weeks and sold 10,000 tickets.
 The creation process was recorded as a documentary "We Shelter Here Sometimes".

 Look Up Portsmouth

 My Dog Sighs had the idea for a citywide street art festival in Portsmouth.
 This became Look Up Portsmouth featuring street artists Phlegm, Hera, Kashink, Inkie and James Reka, and has run annually since 2023.
 Thanks in part to My Dog Sighs, Portsmouth boasts the highest density of street art of any city in the UK.